gwastro/pycbc/docs/ahope/template_bank.rst

 If using setup_tmpltbank_pregenerated then no executables are needed, you have already generated the template bank.

-If using setup_tmpltbank_dax_generated then you need to supply the template bank executable.
+If using setup_tmpltbank_dax_generated or setup_tmpltbank_without_frames then you need to supply the template bank executable.
 This is done in the [executables] section by adding something like:

 tmpltbank = /path/to/lalapps_tmpltbank

 the option, in this case 'tmpltbank', will be used to specify the constant command line options that are sent to all tmpltbank jobs.
 Currently this value is hardcoded to tmpltbank, but we plan to change this to allow multiple tmpltbank executables to be used in a single workflow.
 How to set up the [{exe_name}] section, and which executables are currently supported is discussed below.

+If template banks are being generated separately for each ifo then sections named [tmpltbank-${ifo}] (for e.g. [tmpltbank-h1] or [tmpltbank-v1]) can be used to specify options that should only be supplied when running on that ifo.

 -------------------------------------------------------------
 Supported template bank exes and instructions for using them